DawsonSallee/business-website-azure/README.md

 | **Hosting**    | Azure App Service, Azure Static Web Apps, Azure Functions|
 | **CI/CD**      | GitHub Actions (for the Static Web App)                  |
 | **Security**   | Azure AD Managed Identity, Azure Key Vault, Dependabot   |
+---

+## 🎥 Live Demo & Walkthrough

+A picture is worth a thousand words, and a video is worth a million.
+This short video demonstrates the live application in action, showcasing the AI chat, typo-tolerant order status lookups, and the seamless user experience.

+**[>>> YOU MUST EMBED YOUR VIDEO DEMO HERE <<<]**

+*(**To do this:** Record a short screen capture of you using the website.
+A tool like [Loom](https://www.loom.com/) is perfect for this as it's free and hosts the video for you.
+Once you have the video link, you can embed it here.
+If the platform supports it, use Markdown for a direct embed.
+A simple link is also great, like this: **[Watch the Live Demo on Loom](URL_to_your_video)**.
+A GIF is another fantastic option if the video is short.)*

+---

+## ⚙️ Local Development & Setup

+This repository is a monorepo containing both the `frontend` and `backend` code.

+### Prerequisites

+-   Node.js (for frontend tooling, if needed)
+-   Python 3.11+
+-   Docker Desktop
+-   An Azure account and the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)

+### Backend Setup (FastAPI Proxy)

+1. Navigate to the `backend` directory: `cd backend`
+2. Create and activate a Python virtual environment:
+    ```bash
+    python -m venv .venv
+    source .venv/bin/activate # On Windows: .venv\Scripts\activate
+    ```
+3. Install dependencies: `pip install -r requirements.txt`
+4. Create a `.env` file in the `backend` directory for local secrets.
+This file is git-ignored and is essential for local development.
+    ```env
+    # .env file for local development
+    AZURE_AI_PROJECT_ENDPOINT="your_ai_project_endpoint"
+    AZURE_AI_AGENT_NAME="your_agent_name"
+    FUNCTION_URL="your_azure_function_url"
+    FUNCTION_KEY="your_azure_function_key"
+    ```
+5. Run the local server: `uvicorn main:app --reload`

+### Frontend Setup

+The frontend is built with vanilla HTML, CSS, and JavaScript and requires no complex build steps.

+1. You can run it locally using a simple live server.
+If you have VS Code, the **[Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)** is an excellent choice.
+2. Open the `frontend/index.html` file.
+3. Right-click and select "Open with Live Server".
+4.  **Important:** Ensure the `API_BASE_URL` and `AGENT_PROXY_ENDPOINT` constants in your `.js` files are pointing to your locally running backend server (e.g., `http://127.0.0.1:8000`) for local testing.

+---

+## Deployment

+The application is deployed using a combination of services and methods, demonstrating a hybrid deployment strategy:

+-   **Frontend:** Deployed via **Azure Static Web Apps**.
+This service is linked directly to this GitHub repository.
+A GitHub Actions workflow automatically builds and deploys any changes pushed to the `main` branch.
+-   **Backend:** The Dockerized FastAPI application is deployed to **Azure App Service for Containers**.
+The process involves:
+    1. Building the Docker image locally.
+    2. Pushing the image to a private **Azure Container Registry (ACR)**.
+    3. Configuring the App Service to pull and run the latest image from ACR.
+-   **Serverless Tool:** The Azure Function is deployed directly from its own repository using the Azure Functions extension in VS Code.

+This multi-faceted deployment strategy reflects a real-world scenario where different components of an application have different deployment needs and lifecycles.